- Travel in comfortable air-conditioned 4WD vehicle from Ayers Rock Resort

 What You Can Expect

-Following your 5-hour journey, your guide will return you to your Ayers Rock Resort hotel.
+At the end of your Walpa Gorge walk your guide returns you to your Ayers Rock Resort hotel.

 The tour was convenient and Dan, our guide, did a great job.
 We had wonderful views of Uluru during the sunrise, had a nice breakfast of fruit toast and cereal, and then learned some of the local geography prior to taking a hike at Kata Tjuta.
 We saw a couple of kangaroos as well!